kaixindelele/RHER/README.md

 This kind of review feedback is like a huge negative sparse reward, and it's hard to guide my actions~

+My mentor advised me to make it clear that readers don't need to know the HER algorithm!
 -----

 Once again, the agent (me) cannot immediately influence the achieved goal~